 The coronavirus pandemic has led to closures of public venues, entertainment locations, schools, universities, hospitality and gastronomy businesses, as well as travel restrictions and closed borders within Europe.
-These measures have been implemented to prevent further spread of the disease and overloading health services in the event of rising hospital admissions, but they also have wide-reaching economic consequences, with experts already making predictions for the future.
+These measures had been implemented to prevent further spread of the disease and overloading health services in the event of rising hospital admissions, but they also had wide-reaching economic consequences, with experts already making predictions for the future.
 The situation is a dynamic one and continues to change daily, therefore it is not always possible to give a fixed, long-term estimate.
-Still, Swiss GDP growth forecasts by various sources list either a small increase or a fall for 2020.
-It is difficult to determine how much time businesses will need to recuperate from losses as a result of the coronavirus (COVID-19) epidemic, because it is still unlcear how long the current state of reduced or complete inactivity will continue.
-Businesses in the Swiss tourism sector, for example, are concerned about bankruptcy.
+Still, Swiss GDP growth forecasts by various sources list an increase for 2022.
+It is difficult to determine how much time businesses will need to recuperate from losses.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date